Moguri/blend2bam/README.md

                         control how materials are exported --physics-engine {builtin,bullet}
                         the physics engine to build collision solids for --srcdir SRCDIR       a common source directory to use when specifying multiple source files --blender-dir BLENDER_DIR
                         directory that contains the blender binary --append-ext          append extension on the destination instead of replacing it (batch mode only) --pipeline {gltf,egg}
-                        the backend pipeline used to convert files
+                        the backend pipeline used to convert files --no-srgb             do not load textures as sRGB textures (only for glTF pipelines) --textures {ref,copy,embed}
+                        how to handle external textures

 ```

 ### Python File Loader